penguin-teal/gnome-openweather/README.md

 OpenWeather (*gnome-shell-extension-openweather*) is a simple extension for displaying weather conditions and forecasts for any location on Earth in the GNOME Shell.
 It provides support for multiple locations with editable names using coordinates to store the locations, a beautiful layout, and more.

-Weather data is fetched from [OpenWeatherMap](https://openweathermap.org) including forecasts for up to ten days.
+Weather data is fetched from [OpenWeatherMap](https://openweathermap.org) including 3 hour forecasts for up to five days.

-*This is a fork of the original [OpenWeather](https://gitlab.com/jenslody/gnome-shell-extension-openweather) extension by @jenslody.*
+*Forked from the original OpenWeather extension by @jenslody.*

-Some outstanding issues addressed so far:

-- Latest GNOME support added 76047866 | [#303](jenslody/gnome-shell-extension-openweather#303) [#307](jenslody/gnome-shell-extension-openweather#307) [!251](jenslody/gnome-shell-extension-openweather!251)
-- Location search is finally working again. !2 | [#305](jenslody/gnome-shell-extension-openweather#305)
-- Added option to choose the position inside the panel box !1 | [!236](jenslody/gnome-shell-extension-openweather!236)
-- Fix for icons not shown 25703765 | [#278](jenslody/gnome-shell-extension-openweather#278) [!243](jenslody/gnome-shell-extension-openweather!243)
-- Fix 'C.UTF-8' locale 6c83b441 | [!247](jenslody/gnome-shell-extension-openweather!247)

 <br>